Athletes Vein Disease Treatment in Naperville & Wheaton, IL

 • Tennis & Pickleball: Short impacts on the legs can damage your vein valves.

-• Skiing: Increased intra-abdominal pressure can damage vein valves.
+• Skiing: Increased intra-abdominal pressure can damage the venous valves.

 • Football: Extreme physical contact can easily damage vein valves or break existing varicose veins.